svplanb/NMEA2000-BluetoothSerial-Repeater/README.md

 3. 12V to 5V buck converter
 4. optional - "devicenet" nmea2000 5pin connectors

-at the OpenCPN side just create new connection, Serial, choose your paired bubox serial port
+at the OpenCPN side just create new connection, Serial, choose your paired bumbox serial port